Jenna Bike: NJ/NY Gotham FC

 In 2022, NWSL club NJ/NY Gotham FC invited Bike to its open tryouts, and she stepped away from her doctorate program to pursue a professional career.
 Bike was later named as a non-roster invitee on Gotham FC's official 2022 preseason roster.
 On June 27, 2022, Bike signed her first professional deal, a national team replacement contract player, with Gotham.

 Bike then changed positions from forward to right back, where she received training expertise from goalkeeper Michelle Betos and center back Ali Krieger, both of whom had also joined Gotham that season.
 Bike debuted for Gotham on June 2, 2022, against the Chicago Red Stars.
 On August 5, 2022, days after the expiration of her NTR contract, she signed a full contract with Gotham FC in August 2022.
 Gotham waived Bike in November 2022.

 Chicago Stars

 In January 2023, Chicago coach Chris Petrucelli contacted Bike about the team's need for a winger.
 The team subsequently signed Bike from the NWSL waiver wire to a two-year contract with an option for a third year, where she returned to playing as a forward.
+She scored her first goal on May 12, 2024 against Utah.